jonyet/webdriverio-boilerplate/readme.md

 ## webriverio-boilerplate

-a simple test automation framework using webdriverio and mocha, designed with high portability as a priority.
+a simple front-end test automation framework using webdriverio and mocha, designed with high portability as a priority. the principal directive is to use this boilerplate to write front-end functional tests - a jenkins CI job would trigger the test runs, which would execute in a test service like browserstack, on whatever permutation of browsers and platforms desired.

 **Prerequisites**
 * Java Development Kit 1.8 or greater:  [http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html]